tinoii3/tinoii3/README.md

 I'm studying Computer Science at Rajamangala University of Technology Thanyaburi, seeking a summer internship to gain experience in other and leverage my skills in problem-solving and coding languages.

 * 👀 Based in Saraburi, Thailand
-* 🌱 I currently learnig REST API with java
+* 🌱 I currently learnig Elysia framework

 ### Skills